 FIRES should be suspected when the acute onset of refractory seizures follows a few days after a simple febrile illness in previously healthy children.
 Analysis of cerebrospinal fluid shows normal findings or mild pleocytosis but no presence of pathogens.
 Tests for metabolic diseases are usually performed with negative results.
 MRI usually shows no specific abnormalities.

 Differential diagnoses include Dravet syndrome, Alpers syndrome, epilepsy and mental retardation limited to females (due to PCDH19 mutations), infectious or limbic encephalitis (e.g., with VGKC antibodies or NMDA receptor antibodies) and metabolic diseases (e.g., biotin-responsive basal ganglia disease, citrullinemia) (see these terms).

 Patients with FIRES require immediate hospitalization.
 Antiepileptic drugs are given to treat seizures but are often ineffective.
 High-dose phenobarbital and clobazam are most likely to be effective.
-Barbiturate coma may worsen the outcome in FIRES.
+In severe cases, barbiturates (titrated to burst suppression) are the only treatment for refractory status epilepticus, however, treatment by inducing a prolonged burst-suppression coma has been asociated with a worse cognitive outcome.
 A ketogenic diet has been beneficial in some cases, especially if initiated early.

 FIRES often has a poor prognosis but a few patients have fully recovered.

 Last update: July 2012